infomofo/angular-hamburger-helper/README.md

 what is angular-hamburger-helper?
 ---------------------------------

-angular-hamburger-helper is a directive written in angular that provides a "[hamburger](http://blogs.wsj.com/digits/2013/03/18/whats-a-hamburger-button-a-guide-to-app/)" icon commonly used to
+angular-hamburger-helper is a directive written in angular that provides a "[hamburger](http://blogs.wsj.com/digits/2013/03/18/whats-a-hamburger-button-a-guide-to-app/)" icon commonly used to denote a menu icon.
+In some application states if the menu is not available you will want this to be replaced with a back arrow.

+you can see a live demo [here](https://infomofo.github.io/angular-hamburger-helper/).

 um why?
 -------